LuisBoto/EvolutionaryAlgorithmStudyTool/README.md

-# Evolutive Algorithm Study Tool
+# Evolutionary Algorithm Study Tool
 ## What's this?
 This repository houses the dissertation project for my software engineering degree.
 It consists of a java written tool, aimed at helping in studying algorithm execution data.